MrTortoise/MrTortoise.github.io/_posts/2018-04-03-Lean-Architecture-dont-build-unnecessary-shit.md

 date:   2018-04-03 20:40:48 +0000
 categories: architecture lean design patterns ddd
 ---
-# Running Tech in startups has taught me that we overcomplicate and build loats of unnecessary crap
+# Running Tech in startups has taught me that we overcomplicate and build loads of unnecessary crap - STOP IT

+This post is about how the nature of finding a market / product / customer is about an approach and how the philosophy behind that approach applies at all levels.
+In this case I want to make a point about architecture and hopefully it falls out the the main thrust.

 So you find yourself in a startup.
 You have done your homework [Eric Ries - The Lean Startup](https://www.amazon.co.uk/Lean-Startup-Innovation-Successful-Businesses/dp/0670921602/ref=sr_1_1?ie=UTF8&qid=1522609380&sr=8-1&keywords=lean+startup+eric+ries).
 So you are armed with ideas about how to have a really good running start.

 ## The goal of a startup is to get a customer

-This sounds like its really obvious.
-But people love reasoning that attempts to achieve things indirectly.
+This sounds really obvious however it seems most peoples reasoning loves to achieve things indirectly.
 This is almost always a mistake and when it is not, it is usually right for reasons that are misunderstood.

-Eg You think you can sell an app to people in order to help them do something
+>For Example: You start to build an app because you think you can sell an app to people in order to help them do something

-You have already messed up.
+You have already fallen victim of 'Introduce another problem to solve a problem'.
 See how complex this is:

 1. You are building an app
 1. to (presumably) enable you to then go out